-IWDA urges the Australian Government to increase funding support for women's rights organisations and networks, lifting aid coded as supporting 'women's equality organisations and institutions' above current levels (less than 2% of sector allocable aid).
-We also encourage the Australian Government to increase its expenditure on investments which target gender equality as a primary objective (see discussion above).
+Funding support for women's rights organisations and networks should also be increased, lifting aid coded as supporting 'women's equality organisations and institutions' above current levels (currently less than 2% of sector allocable aid).
 Improving the ability to track and report how much is spent on gender equality and women's empowerment, and where, particularly when gender is mainstreamed within activities, is also crucial.
-Without this information, it will be very difficult to assess the effectiveness of efforts to achieve the gender-related targets within the Global Goals.

-(e) Funding which works for women's rights organisations
+(d) Funding which works for women's rights organisations